ctlab/metafast/Pipelines.md

 Step-by-step data processing is presented on the image above.
 Order of tools to run:

 1. **K-mers counter**
 Extract k-mers from each metagenomic sample and saves in internal binary format for further processing (`workDir/kmer-counter-many/kmers/*.kmers.bin`).
 This step can be performed separately for metagenomes with known and unknown categories.
-For the convenience of further explanations we will refer to samples with known categories as _group\_1.kmers.bin_ ... _group\_N.kmers.bin_ for $N$ categories and _ungroupped.kmers.bin_ for samples with unknown category.
+For the convenience of further explanations we will refer to samples with known categories as _group\_1.kmers.bin_ ... _group\_N.kmers.bin_ for N categories and _ungroupped.kmers.bin_ for samples with unknown category.
 `
 java -jar metafast.jar -t kmer-counter-many -k <k> -i <inputFiles>
 `
 2. **Unique k-mers finder**
-Extract k-mers present in at least given number $G$ of samples of one category and absent in all samples of other categories (`workDir/kmers/filtered_G.kmers.bin`).
-By default $G=1$ and can be user-defined to iterate in range [--min-samples; --max-samples].
+Extract k-mers present in at least given number G of samples of one category and absent in all samples of other categories (`workDir/kmers/filtered_G.kmers.bin`).
+By default G=1 and can be user-defined to iterate in range [--min-samples; --max-samples].
 `
 java -jar metafast.jar -t unique-kmers-multi -k <k> -i <group_1.kmers.bin> --filter-kmers <group_{2..N}.kmers.bin> --min-samples <int> --max-samples <int>
-` will extract unique k-mers for category $1$.
+` will extract unique k-mers for category 1.
 3. **K-mers filter**
 Extract k-mers from input metagenomes that are present in specified set of k-mers.
 It can be used to select unique k-mers for each category from sample with unknown category and classify metagenome based on number of k-mers of each category. (`workDir/kmers/*.kmers.bin`)
 `